 - Distance Yourself from the Dog: When in the situation of encountering a dog, whether they are in attack mode or staring at you and free of a leash or restraint, if possible, jump up on a car, fence, or high-up platform that can distance you from the dog.
 Do not run, turn your back or close your eyes when in this situation.
 Stay alert, be loud, act big and confident.

 - 1st Defense: If in the situation of a dog bite or attack, remember to never panic or run.
 Make sure you are able to cover your face, neck and look for objects to stand on or to shield yourself between you and the dog.

 - Using Weapons or Objects: Be prepared, act defensively.
-Before you go on a walk, or jog, bring something you can defend yourself with in the case of a dog bite or attack.
-Pepper spray, pepper gel or mace can be carried with you in the e vent a dog attacks.
+Before you go on a walk or jog, bring something you can defend yourself with, in case of a dog bite or attack.
+Pepper spray, pepper gel, or mace can be carried with you in the event a dog attacks.
 It can also be helpful in the event of being mugged or targeted by humans.
-You can find Personal Defense Items that can help you prevent a dog attack in it's tracks.
-With all types and varieties of items for joggers, delivery people, hunters and so on.
-Do your research, and make sure you are prepared when a Rottweiler, other breed or animal attacks.
+You can find personal defense items that can help you prevent a dog attack in its tracks.
+With all types and varieties of items for joggers, delivery people, hunters, and so on.
+Do your research, and make sure you are prepared when a Rottweiler, another breed, or animal attacks.